Image via sleepopolis

 Casper is a little bit firmer and better for side sleepers and heavier individuals and has temperature reduction capabilities.
 Thanks to its open-cell top foam layer, it removes heat better than most foam mattresses on the market.
 It contours to your body in a gentle way, but not to the same degree as the Leesa mattress.
 It also has a bit more motion transfer, which might be a slight issue for couples who wake easily.

 The new Purple Mattress aims to compete with the big names like Leesa and Casper.
 Their unique mattress structure is designed to fit every body type, and they call it the world’s first no-pressure mattress.
-The price ranges from $700 to $1,300 depending on the size.
 The Purple Mattress has three layers of foam and an elaborate structure.
 The top layer is a hyper-elastic polymer foam covered in a polyester-lycra and Viscose hybrid cover.
 The foam has a grid layout that helps displace both pressure and heat.

 There are 3.5 inches of high-grade polyurethane comfort foam.
 The bottom layer is the typical thick support foam.
 From top to bottom, the mattress consists of 100 percent non-toxic, food grade materials, just like the Leesa mattress.
 Overall, it’s half an inch thinner than the Leesa, yet denser.